anchore/kubernetes-admission-controller/README.md

 ## Deploy

-The default way to deploy it is with a [Helm Chart](https://github.com/anchore/anchore-charts/tree/master/stable/anchore-admission-controller), see the chart README for more details.
+The tested way to deploy the controller is with the [Helm Chart](https://github.com/anchore/anchore-charts/tree/master/stable/anchore-admission-controller), see the chart README for more details on its own configuration including tls/cert setup that is necessary to have the k8s apiserver contact the controller securely.

 ## Build